 The strength of the SAP S/4 HANA platform for A&D companies includes its robust financial capabilities.
 It also includes approval flow for large finance organizations that may be publicly traded and may be preparing for IPO.
 The other strength of the SAP S/4 HANA platform for A&D companies would be its product model and HANA database.
 These capabilities allow companies to get end-to-end traceability of each transaction through the graphic process flow.
 Finally, configuration management would enable A&D companies to track the master configuration changes easily for audit purposes.

 The weaknesses of the SAP S/4 HANA platform for A&D companies include the out-of-the-box reporting and audit capabilities required to report to the OEMs.
-Its weaknesses would also include the efforts required to enable ITAR and AS9100 specific capabilities and process flows that need to be enabled to ensure compliance.
+Its weaknesses would also include the efforts required to enable ITAR and AS9100-specific capabilities and process flows that need to be enabled to ensure compliance.
 Additionally, its shortcomings would consist of the A&D-specific capabilities such as defense priorities and allocation systems.
 And it might require add-ons or custom development on top of the core platform.

-8. Microsoft Dynamics 365 Finance & Operations
+4. Microsoft Dynamics 365 Finance & Operations

 Like other large ERP solutions on this list, Microsoft Dynamics 365 Finance and Operations targets larger global companies.
-In addition, MS Dynamics 365 F&O offers much deeper operational capabilities as part of the core product but would be limited with the best-of-breed capabilities than SAP S/4 HANA.
+In addition, MS Dynamics 365 F&O offers much deeper operational capabilities as part of the core product but would be limited to the best-of-breed capabilities than SAP S/4 HANA.

 The strength of MS Dynamics 365 F&O includes its native design for project-centric organizations for large A&D programs.
 Not only do these features help with cost code, time tracking, and budgeting.
 But also the scheduling, subcontract operations, and procurement capabilities right from the projects and programs.
 The strength of F&O also includes its CRM and field service solution that is pre-integrated to provide best-of-breed options.
 The field service capabilities of F&O are comparable with other leading field service offerings such as Salesforce or IFS.

-The weaknesses for MS Dynamics 365 F&O would include the deep A&D-specific functionality and workflow.
+The weaknesses of MS Dynamics 365 F&O would include the deep A&D-specific functionality and workflow.
 The other solutions would require significant customizations or configurations for compliance.
 The other weaknesses would be similar to Oracle ERP Cloud and SAP S/4 HANA, with efforts needed to enable ITAR, AS9100, and DPAS.
 MS Dynamics 365 F&O is rated higher than SAP S/4 HANA and Oracle ERP Cloud because of its native project and program management capabilities.
 It also has out-of-the-box public sector capabilities that would feel more natural for A&D companies than other larger solutions.

-4. Epicor Kinetic
+3. Epicor Kinetic

 Epicor Kinetic is one of the strongest mixed-mode manufacturing solutions used by SMB A&D companies.
-Tier 1 and tier 2 A&D manufacturing companies adopt it due to the versatile nature of the production and wide adoption among A&D manufacturers.
+Tier 1 and tier 2 A&D manufacturing companies adopt it due to the versatile nature of the product and wide adoption among A&D manufacturers.

-Its strength includes its advanced MES capabilities pre-packaged as part of the solution.
-Its strength also includes pre-packaged and pre-integrated out-of-the-box capabilities such as PLM, MES, CAD, and quality management integration.
-Finally, its strengths include the ability to support diversified manufacturing business models and processes.
+With advanced MES capabilities pre-packaged as part of the solution, its strengths include pre-packaged and pre-integrated out-of-the-box capabilities such as PLM, MES, CAD, and quality management integration.
+Another strength would be its ability to support diversified manufacturing business models and processes.

-Its weaknesses include the lack of A&D-specific capabilities built out of the box, such as ITAR export compliance, AS 9100, DPAS, and DCAA compliance standards.
-Its weaknesses also include its reliance on a third-party quality module, which might result in vendor, contract, and product lifecycle risks.
-Finally, its weakness also includes its weaker support and that Epicor is not easy to work with as customers often report in their reviews.
-Considering the pros and cons, it’s still a very strong solution for SMB A&D manufacturers and lands at #4 on our list of the top aerospace and defense ERP systems.
+Its weaknesses?
+The lack of A&D-specific capabilities built out of the box, such as ITAR export compliance, AS9100, DPAS, and DCAA compliance standards.
+Another would be its reliance on a third-party quality module, which might result in vendor, contract, and product lifecycle risks.
+The final weakness would be its weaker support and that Epicor is not easy to work with as customers often report in their reviews.
+Recent updates?
+Epicor has been extremely active with this M&A this year.
+They have acquired several solutions such as cloud-based MES, CPQ, and field service solutions from Evron.
+But they don’t have as much impact on the capabilities of this industry and because of these reasons Epicor Kinetic still maintains the rank at #3 on our list.

 1. Infor LN